h4rvey-g/Note-Blog/content/USMLE/Psychiatry/Antidepressants.md

 	- Tachycardia, palpitations
 	- Weight loss
 	- Neuropsychiatric symptoms: insomnia, agitation, headache
-	- <span style="background:rgba(240, 200, 0, 0.2)">Reduction of seizure threshold: Bupropion should be avoided in patients at increased risk for seizure (e.g., history of epilepsy, anorexia/bulimia, alcohol or benzodiazepine withdrawal).</span>
+	- <span style="background:rgba(240, 200, 0, 0.2)">Reduction of seizure threshold: Bupropion should be avoided in patients at increased risk for seizure (e.g., history of epilepsy, anorexia/bulimia, alcohol or [[Sedative-hypnotic drugs|benzodiazepine]] withdrawal).</span>
 	- Does not cause sexual side effects
 	- Dry mouth
 - Drug interactions: risk of [[serotonin syndrome|serotonin syndrome]] if used concomitantly with other serotonergic drugs
 >[!tip]
-><span style="background:rgba(240, 200, 0, 0.2)">Buproprion is not associated with sexual dysfunction or weight gain.</span> It is contraindicated in patients with seizure and eating disorders.
+><span style="background:rgba(240, 200, 0, 0.2)">Buproprion is not associated with [[sexual dysfunction|sexual dysfunction]] or weight gain.</span> It is contraindicated in patients with seizure and eating disorders.
 >- Because it does not affect serotonin.

 >[!Mnemonic]